mongodb/docs/source/tutorial.rst

-To get more than a single document as the result of a query we use the :py:meth:`~pymongo.collection.Collection.find` method. :py:meth:`~pymongo.collection.Collection.find` returns a :py:class`~pymongo.cursor.Cursor` instance, which allows us to iterate over all matching documents.
+To get more than a single document as the result of a query we use the :py:meth:`~pymongo.collection.Collection.find` method. :py:meth:`~pymongo.collection.Collection.find` returns a :py:class:`~pymongo.cursor.Cursor` instance, which allows us to iterate over all matching documents.
 For example, we can iterate over every document in the ``posts`` collection: